Ancient coins. Themes for collections.

 # several hundred

-Book Ref: Guide to Biblical Coins, by David Hendin (5th edition [Link to reference works.]
+Book Ref: Guide to Biblical Coins, by David Hendin (5th or 6th edition) [Link to reference works.]

 Early Christian symbolism on Roman coins: